All Products

 • Definition

-Used for text content conversion and processing, such as extracting specific content or converting formats, and supports template mode.
+This node is used for text content conversion and processing, such as extracting specific content and converting formats.
+It supports a template mode.

-• Text Output: Enter / to insert variables.
+• Text Output: Enter / to insert a variable.

 • Node example